-13-Day Safari to Vic Falls, Lower Zambezi, & South Luangwa
+13-Day Safari to Vic Falls, Lower Zambezi & South Luangwa

 Zambia offers some of the best game viewing in all of Africa.
 This safari combines the wildlife and remote camps of the South Luangwa with the magnificent Victoria Falls and the variety of the Lower Zambezi National Park.
 In Lower Zambezi National Park is all about the water, with drift boat and canoe safari options, while in South Luangwa you get the rare opportunity to do a five-day walking safari, trekking from camp to camp.
 Our Best of Zambia safari can’t help but live up to its name.

-Kapani Lodge is a comfortable lodge situated on the banks of one of the Luangwa River\\\’s many ox-bow lagoons.
+Kapani Lodge is a comfortable lodge situated on the banks of one of the Luangwa River’s many ox-bow lagoons.
 There are eight brick and thatch standard rooms which are designed for the warmer weather with high ceilings, overhead fans and large gauzed windows.
-Each standard suite has an en-suite bathroom with shower and a lounge area with bar fridge and individual room safes.
+Each standard suite has an ensuite bathroom with shower and a lounge area with bar fridge and individual room safes.

-Luwi Camp, nestled in the shade of huge mahogany trees, is close to a permanent hippo and croc filled lagoon.
+Luwi Camp, nestled in the shade of huge mahogany trees, is close to a permanent hippo and croc-filled lagoon.
 It is situated deep in the heart of the National Park, on the dynamic seasonal Luwi River after which it is named.
 The area is extremely remote with no other camps or people for many miles around.
-The rooms, which are built each season using natural materials, blend into the bush and are simple yet extremely comfortable with en-suite bathrooms and “all day” hot showers.
+The rooms, which are built each season using natural materials, blend into the bush and are simple yet extremely comfortable with ensuite bathrooms and “all day” hot showers.

 Nsolo is one of the more historic camps in Zambia.
-Accommodation in this “bush luxury” safari camp consists of four spacious chalets each on raised wooden decks with grass and reed walls and large, open air en-suite bathrooms.
-Each chalet runs on solar power and is set under the shade of evergreen trees with private verandahs overlooking the surrounding bush and waterholes in the Luwi River.
+Accommodation in this “bush luxury” safari camp consists of four spacious chalets each on raised wooden decks with grass-and-reed walls and large, open-air ensuite bathrooms.
+Each chalet runs on solar power and is set under the shade of evergreen trees with private verandas overlooking the surrounding bush and waterholes in the Luwi River.

 Kakuli means old buffalo bull – it was the nickname affectionately given to Norman Carr by the local people of the Valley.
 This beautiful camp has four traditional walk-in safari tents each with en-suite bathrooms made with natural materials.
-The bar and dining chitenje (lounge) is constructed of reed and thatch forming the centre point of camp.
-The entire camp is on an elevated stretch of river bank overlooking a wide grazing lawn which follows the Luangwa River until it meets the confluence of the Luwi River.
+The bar and dining chitenje (lounge) are constructed of reed and thatch forming the center point of camp.
+The entire camp is on an elevated stretch of riverbank overlooking a wide grazing lawn, which follows the Luangwa River until it meets the confluence of the Luwi River.

-DAY 13 – DEPART: Today, fly to Lusaka for your onward flight.
+Day 13 – Depart: Today, fly to Lusaka for your onward flight.

-Photo courtesy of Norman Carr
+Photo Credit: Norman Carr

 Game drives, walking safaris, boat/canoe trips, adrenaline sport, fishing